 What is competency-based education (CBE)?
 CBE is a statewide initiative that can help Texans receive certifications in high-demand industries more quickly.
 CBE helps ensure the student knows how to do job-related tasks as they proceed through the program.
-Instead of going semester by semester, a student moves through a competency-based program as they master new skills, and they can be confident that they are well prepared to succeed in today’s workplace.

 Texas State Technical College is among the first technical colleges in the state to offer Competency Based Education.
 This is a Skilled Workforce Initiative introduced by Governor Rick Perry and designed to give students the flexibility to master their skills at their own pace.
 This can help Texans receive certifications in high-demand industries more quickly.

-Instead of going semester by semester, a CBE student moves through the program by mastering competencies.
 A student who demonstrates a skill then advances to the next competency, possibly cutting the time necessary to earn a certificate and enter the workforce.

 This program is ideal for veterans and employees or displaced workers who have extensive experience but no educational certificate to show for their skills.